COVID-19: Test & Trace Support payment

 Can I claim more than once?

-You can claim more than once, if you are told to self-isolate multiple times.
+You can claim more than once, if you are told to self-isolate multiple times, as long as your isolation periods do not overlap.
+Only one payment can be made for overlapping isolation periods.

 Can I apply on behalf of someone else?